valmadrid/Adopt-Dont-Shop/README.md

 # Helping Rehome Our Pets
 *Petfinder.my is a Malaysian website that hosts pet listings for adoption and for sale.
 It also educates the public on how to manage their pets responsibly and provides venue for animal welfare advocates.*

-*One of the reasons why I want to be a data scientist is I want to change lives.
-I hope this project will reduce the suffering and better the lives of our pets.
+*I hope this will help reduce the suffering and better the lives of our pets.
 I am willing to collaborate with any organisation to improve and deploy this project.*

 ### Summary
 This project aims to help shelters, rescuers and owners rehome their pets faster.
 A classifier model was developed to predict pet adoption rate.
 Extreme Gradient Boosting (XGBoost) gave the highest accuracy and quadratic Cohen's kappa<sup>1</sup>  scores (0.42 and 0.36, respectively) among all the classifiers and ensemble methods that were used.
 Enhancements were recommended for Petfinder.my to help boost the adoptability of the pets.